Preslav Literary School

-The Preslav Literary School (Преславска книжовна школа), also known as the Pliska Literary School or Pliska-Preslav Literary school was the first literary school in the medieval Bulgarian Empire.
+The Preslav Literary School (Преславска книжовна школа), also known as the "Pliska Literary School" or "Pliska-Preslav Literary school" was the first literary school in the medieval First Bulgarian Empire.
 It was established by Boris I in 886 in Bulgaria's capital, Pliska.
 In 893, Simeon I moved the seat of the school from the First Bulgarian capital Pliska to the new capital, Veliki Preslav.
 Preslav was captured and burnt by the Byzantine Emperor John I Tzimisces in 972 in the aftermath of Sviatoslav's invasion of Bulgaria.

 History

 The Preslav Literary School was the most important literary and cultural centre of the Bulgarian Empire and of all Slavs.
 A number of prominent Bulgarian writers and scholars worked at the school, including Naum of Preslav until 893; Constantine of Preslav; Joan Ekzarh (also transcr.
 John the Exarch); and Chernorizets Hrabar, among others.
 The school was also a centre of translation, mostly of Byzantine authors.
 Finally, it was a centre of poetry, of painting, and of painted ceramics.

 The school developed the Cyrillic script:

 Unlike the Churchmen in Ohrid, Preslav scholars were much more dependent upon Greek models and quickly abandoned the Glagolitic scripts in favor of an adaptation of the Greek uncial to the needs of Slavic, which is now known as the Cyrillic alphabet.

 The earliest datable Cyrillic inscriptions have been found in the area of Preslav.
 They have been found in the medieval city itself, and at nearby Patleina Monastery, both in present-day Shumen Province, in the Ravna Monastery and in the Varna Monastery.